The Brothers Karamazov, Set in South Boston

 To read more, the Irish Times has a good post that takes you deeper into this story, with all its interesting details.

-Read Another Post Whitey Bulger — How He Terrified Mayor Kevin White
+How Whitey Bulger Terrified Mayor Kevin White

-Whitey Bulger — How He Beat the State Police
+How Whitey Bulger Beat the State Police

 Boston and Its Busing Problem — An Irish Family Feud

-Remembering Kevin White
+Remembering Boston Mayor Kevin White